 Some causes for environmental/sporadic MND include:

-• RNA processing & Aggregates of Proteins – Abnormal clumps of protein are known as aggregates.
-These dysfunctional clumps are found in all cases of MND and develop inside the neurons and disrupt the normal workings of the motor neurons.
-The most likely aggregate is the marker TDP-43, which is a vital protein responsible for processing RNA instructions inside the cell.
-These genetic instructions are essential in replicating/repairing cells and if damaged due to the protein clumping the nerve cell will be unable to function properly
+- RNA processing and aggregates of Proteins—Abnormal protein clumps are known as aggregates.
+These dysfunctional clumps are found in all cases of MND, develop inside the neurons, and disrupt the normal workings of the motor neurons.
+The most likely aggregate is the marker TDP-43, a vital protein responsible for processing RNA instructions inside the cell.
+These genetic instructions are essential in replicating/repairing cells, and if damaged due to protein clumping, the nerve cell will be unable to function correctly.

-• Mitochondria Dysfunction – The mitochondria provide energy for the cells allowing them to work normally.
-Patients with MND show damage to this system due to the accumulation of proteins inside the mitochondria, causing them to be unable to regulate energy production inside the cells.stem-cells-for-Motor-Neuron-disease
+- Mitochondria Dysfunction – The mitochondria provide energy for the cells, allowing them to work normally.
+Patients with MND show damage to this system due to the accumulation of proteins inside the mitochondria, causing them to be unable to regulate energy production inside the cells.

-• Damage to Glial cells – Glial cells are the most common cell types in the central nervous system and provide support for neurons and help relay information between cells, provide nutrients and insulation between other supporting motor neuron cells.
+- Damage to Glial cells—Glial cells are the most common cell type in the central nervous system.
+They provide support for neurons, help relay information between cells, and provide nutrients and insulation between other supporting motor neuron cells.

-• Cell Transport disruption occurs when cells are unable to dispose of toxic waste within the cells.
+- Cell Transport disruption occurs when cells cannot dispose of toxic waste within the cells.
 The toxic waste within neurons is removed by antioxidants using containers of waste known as microvesicles.
 If this waste transportation system becomes disturbed, it can result in a buildup of toxic waste, causing abnormal cell activity.
 Some research has found links between MND and deficiencies in antioxidants.
-It is also not enough evidence to suggest that diet alone can be used to treat deficits in antioxidants.
+There is also not enough evidence to suggest that diet alone can treat deficits in antioxidants.

 Environmental vs. Familial MND

-It’s important to note that the symptoms for familial and sporadic MND are nearly identical and can only be differentiated on the genetic level.
+It’s important to note that familial and sporadic MND symptoms are nearly identical and can only be differentiated on the genetic level.
 The causes of motor neuron disease and Multiple Sclerosis are still unknown.
-Various environmental factors have been identified to lead to neurodegenerative disease possibly and can include exposure to environmental toxins, heavy metals like lead, pesticides, DDT, dieldrin, chemical exposure, serum uric acid, toxaphene, and organochlorines.
+Various environmental factors have been identified to lead to neurodegenerative disease.
+They can include exposure to environmental toxins, heavy metals like lead, pesticides, DDT, dieldrin, chemical exposure, serum uric acid, toxaphene, and organochlorines.

 Evidence is still inconclusive, but some other linked environmental factors for MND include:

-• Severe traumatic brain injuries often misdiagnosed as ataxia or chronic traumatic encephalopathy (CTE)
+- Severe traumatic brain injuries are often misdiagnosed as ataxia or chronic traumatic encephalopathy (CTE)

 Genetic Screening for MND

-Mutations in a human gene happen when the set of instructions (inside the cells) get damaged in some way.
+Mutations in a human gene happen when the set of instructions (inside the cells) gets damaged somehow.
 This results in the same error being replicated in new cells, which causes dysfunctions like MND.
-Familial MND is rare but can only be verified using proactively testing for mutated genes.
-The fact that MND can be passed on genetically suggests that single mutations inherited from the parents may sometimes have a play a much more significant role in developing the condition later on in life.
+Familial MND is rare but can only be verified using proactive testing for mutated genes.
+The fact that MND can be passed on genetically suggests that single mutations inherited from the parents may sometimes play a much more significant role in developing the condition later in life.
 Clinical diagnosis for Hereditary MND necessitates mutations in at least 2 (or more) genes due to oligogenic inheritance.

 Tests & Diagnosis for MND

-It can often be challenging to diagnose MND in the early stages because of the symptoms if MND is often similar to other neurological conditions like Parkinson’s disease & multiple sclerosis (MS).
-El-Escorial-criteria-mnd For most patients, a general physician will recommend that a neurologist review the patient symptoms and request any additional diagnostic tests to confirm a diagnosis.
-A neurologist starts with a review of the patients’ complete health history and physical symptoms of the neurologic disorder.
+It can often be challenging to diagnose MND in the early stages because the symptoms of MND are often similar to other neurological conditions like Parkinson’s disease & multiple sclerosis (MS).
+For most patients, a general physician will recommend that a neurologist review the patient’s symptoms and request additional diagnostic tests to confirm a diagnosis.
+A neurologist starts with a review of the patient’s complete health history and physical symptoms of the neurologic disorder.

 Tests that are used to confirm MND include:

-• Blood and urine tests can be used to detect an increase in creatinine kinase (CK.)
-CK is an enzyme that is released with muscles break down and can be found in the brain, heart (especially after heart attacks,) skeletal system, and other tissues his is produced when muscle breaks down.
-Increase in the levels of creatinine kinase can be found in the blood tests of patients with neuronal diseases
+- Blood and urine tests can detect increased creatinine kinase (CK.)
+CK is an enzyme released when muscle breaks down and can be found in the brain, heart (especially after heart attacks), skeletal system, and other tissues produced when muscle breaks down.
+An increase in the levels of creatinine kinase can be found in the blood tests of patients with neuronal diseases.

-• Nerve conduction test (NCT or NCS) along with Electromyography (EMG) tests are used to measure rates of electrical activity within muscles and to measure the actual speed of cell signals through the tissues.
+- Nerve conduction tests (NCT or NCS) and Electromyography (EMG) are used to measure rates of electrical activity within muscles and the actual speed of cell signals through the tissues.

-• Muscle biopsies can also be used as a diagnostic tool to test muscle tissue.
-A tiny piece of muscle tissue is surgically removed, then examined through a microscope.
-A biopsy can help identify issues in the connective tissue, vascular system, nervous system, and musculoskeletal system
+- Muscle biopsies can also be used as a diagnostic tool to test muscle tissue.
+A tiny piece of muscle tissue is surgically removed and examined through a microscope.
+A biopsy can help identify issues in the connective tissue, vascular system, nervous system, and musculoskeletal system.

-• Genetic Tests are also used to screen for potential mutations found in patients with MND.
+- Genetic Tests are also used to screen for potential mutations in patients with MND.

-After the test is completed, a doctor can use inclusion criteria about the patient’s symptoms to determine if the patient has ALS.
+After the test, a doctor can use inclusion criteria about the patient’s symptoms to determine if the patient has ALS.
 The most commonly used set of criteria doctors use to diagnose MND/ALS is the El Escorial criteria.
 [1]

-The typical symptoms of upper motor neuron disease include frequent cramps, recent weight loss, the difficulty of swallowing, random muscle twitching, excessive muscle wasting or weakness, fatigue, slurred speech, and drastic emotional changes.
+The typical symptoms of upper motor neuron disease include frequent cramps, recent weight loss, difficulty swallowing, random muscle twitching, excessive muscle wasting or weakness, fatigue, slurred speech, and drastic emotional changes.
 Motor neuron disease cannot be reversed.
-The patient and his/her family have to make major adjustments to help cope with this disease.
-The average life expectancy of someone who is diagnosed with ALS or MND without any type of interventional treatment is 1 to 5 years.
+The patient and their family must make significant adjustments to help cope with this disease.
+The average life expectancy of someone who is diagnosed with ALS or MND without any interventional treatment is 1 to 5 years.
 There are different types of MND, and many of them can be fatal if left untreated.
 Patients with neuronal disease can go through a plateau phase where symptoms remain stable for some time, but the condition will eventually worsen.
 Primary Lateral Sclerosis is a type of MND that is less fatal and progresses gradually.
-As the disease progresses, people with MND will develop generalized paralysis, the difficulty of swallowing, loss of speech, and full dependence to other people in performing day to day activity.
-People who care for MND patients should also adjust to the deteriorating condition of the patient.[2]
+As the disease progresses, people with MND will develop generalized paralysis, difficulty swallowing, loss of speech, and total dependence on other people in performing day-to-day activities.
+People who care for MND patients should also adjust to the patient’s deteriorating condition.[2]

 Stopping Progressive MND

-Please note treatments for Motor Neuron Disease are much more effective in the earlier stages of the disease.
-New clinical trials and recent advances in neuro stem cell medicine using exosomes to bypass the blood-brain barrier has shown considerable promise in helping manage the progressive muscular atrophy much more effectively increasing both life expectancy and quality of life for patients with mild to moderate stage MND.
+Please note that treatments for motor neuron disease are much more effective in the earlier stages.
+New clinical trials and recent advances in neuro stem cell medicine using exosomes to bypass the blood-brain barrier have shown considerable promise in helping manage progressive muscular atrophy much more effectively, increasing life expectancy and quality of life for patients with mild to moderate stage MND.
 [3]

 Any success relies on proper and consistent management in relieving symptoms.
-Muscle relaxants and prescribed Pain relievers such as morphine are not a long term solution and only mask the underlying brain degeneration.
-Stem cell treatment for motor neuron disease focuses on the underlying issues leading to rapid muscle atrophy and nerve cell death using isolated and expanded neural stem cells along with progenitor cells and neurotrophic growth factors that lead help to secrete growth factors that lead to neurogenesis and the production of three types of nerve cells including oligodendrocytes, astrocytes, and neuron cells.
-Motor neuron replacement can be isolated in the ventral horn, bran and innervate striated muscle induce the proliferation for new cells to try to restore proper function.
+Muscle relaxants and prescribed Pain relievers such as morphine are not a long-term solution and only mask the underlying brain degeneration.
+Stem cell treatment for motor neuron disease focuses on the underlying issues leading to rapid muscle atrophy and nerve cell death using isolated and expanded neural stem cells along with progenitor cells and neurotrophic growth factors that help to secrete growth factors that lead to neurogenesis and the production of three types of nerve cells including oligodendrocytes, astrocytes, and neuron cells.
+Motor neuron replacement can be isolated in the ventral horn, bran, and innervate striated muscle to induce the proliferation of new cells and restore proper function.
 [4]

 After Stem Cell Therapy for MND

-To qualify for the treatment of nerve damage, upper motor neuron disease or lower motor neuron disease patients will be required to have an existing clinical diagnosis with tests to support the findings.
-A clinical diagnosis may take several months and include laboratory tests, such as MRI’s, Brain CT Scans, electromyography, nerve conduction tests, transcranial magnetic stimulation test (TMS), spinal taps, muscle biopsies, blood tests, and urinalysis.
-The Regeneration Center of Thailand offers functional medical treatments that focus primarily on repairing damaged or diseased tissues and replacement of the neural capacity through neural cells replacement therapy brought about by the rapidly degenerative disease.
+To qualify for the treatment of nerve damage, patients with upper or lower motor neuron disease will be required to have an existing clinical diagnosis with tests to support the findings.
+A clinical diagnosis may take several months and include laboratory tests, such as MRIs, Brain CT Scans, electromyography, nerve conduction tests, transcranial magnetic stimulation tests (TMS), spinal taps, muscle biopsies, blood tests, and urinalysis.
+The Regeneration Center of Thailand offers functional medical treatments that focus primarily on repairing damaged or diseased tissues and replacing the neural capacity through neural cells replacement therapy brought about by the rapidly degenerative disease.
 [5]

 Rehabilitation for “MND” Motor Neuron Disease: Rehabilitation therapy will be required after the treatment.
-Physical Rehabilitation can take place after MND treatment in Thailand or any country in the world able to offer physical and speech rehabilitation services.
-Post-Treatment rehab facilities options will be provided upon requests.
+Physical Rehabilitation can take place after MND treatment in Thailand or any country in the world that offers physical and speech rehabilitation services.
+Post-treatment rehab facility options will be provided upon request.
 Medical visas and accommodations for an extended stay can also be included as necessary.

 2024 Guidelines for Treating MND